keikawa/InkscapeCircuitSymbols/README.md

 - File -> Document Properties -> Grid -> Frequency of the major lines = 5 px
 - File -> Document Properties -> Snap -> Snap to grids = Always snap

+## Contribution

+If you create a new symbol or fix an error, we look forward to your pull request.
+Usually you need not raise an issue when sending a pull request.
+If you have any questions about fixes or improvements, please raise an issue.

 ## Author

 Keisuke Kawahara